isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2017-03-28-note-by-senior-minister-of-state-for-law-and-finance--indranee-r0.md

   .image img {max-width: 100%;}
 </style>

-Note by Senior Minister of State for Law, Indranee Rajah S.C., on Enhancing Land Acquisition Compensation Framework
+Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on Patents (Amendment) Bill
 ---

 9 Sep 2014 Posted in [Legal Industry Newsletters](/news/legal-industry-newsletters/)